vgbs/dsp-documentation/idm/developer-documentation.md

 missing, the key is omitted.

-In case you need additional information in the userinfo response, feel free to contact Daniel via Slack in our [Support Channel](https://vaillantgroup1874.slack.com/archives/C0386NABKTP).
+In case you need additional information in the userinfo response, feel free to contact the team via [DSC service desk](https://service.dsp.vaillant-group.com).

 These information are contained in the response of this endpoint: